mathiaswegner/nautobot_ssot_eip_solidserver/README.md

 Restart nautobot

+## Constants

+The constants file includes a default value for the SolidSERVER host and for the query limit size.
+Override them if needed.
+The host value should only get used if something has gone wrong loading the configuration.

 ## Configuration

 The following should be added to your nautobot_config.py and updated for your environment.
 Ideally, the nnn_credential object is a secret injected at runtime and not hardcoded into your config, eg environment variable in a container.